j-mcnally/mixup/Readme.md

 ## Mixpanel

-Click to the content in the blocks will be captured in Mixpanel.
+Clicks to the content in the blocks will be captured in Mixpanel.

 <img width="932" alt="example" src="https://cloud.githubusercontent.com/assets/892382/13126010/73e34bc6-d58e-11e5-9d2d-8515ec4ba6ab.png">